codingtherapist/HugoBlog/content/portfolio/index.en.md

 ![Hugo Theme LoveIt](/images/floaty.gif)

 I build mindful web applications using <b>HTML, CSS, Javascript and NodeJS</b>.<br>
+I also build and design responsive web pages, and provide SEO and web accessibility consults for small businesses interested in expanding their digital footprint. <br>
 Below you will find a link to the live site of my projects, as well as the github repository. <br><br>
 Please note that many of these web pages are still in progress and in different stages of development.
 All pages are currently recieving a web accessibility audit and being updated to be <b>WCAG (Web Content Accessibility Guidelines) 2.1 </b>compliant. </p>
 	<br><br>